dwaware/Dungeons/README.md

 Features:

-* random room creation by seed
+* random map creation by seed
 * carving and backtracking algorithm ensures the entire map is utilized
 * every room can be reached by a series of doors and passages
 * secret doors provide additional routes through the dungeon...